Program for Wednesday May 07, 2025

 • Track: Networking

-Co-Chairs: Veronica Nwagwu, MD & Sarwat Jabeen, MD, FAAFP
+Co-Chairs: Veronica Nwagwu, MD & Sarwat Jabeen, MD, FAAFP, AGSF

 This SIG is an interdisciplinary group of healthcare professionals who strive to improve outcomes in skin and wound health for vulnerable older adults by supporting education, research, and quality improvement initiatives.
 The SIG serves as a platform to discuss educational initiatives at AGS, policy objectives, and updates on budding research.